 6. Assess the Competition

-More than half of exhibitors say they exhibit at trade shows because their competition is there.
-If all your competitors are there you won’t want to be left out.
+More than half of exhibitors at trade shows say they exhibit because their competition is there.
+If all your competitors are there this is a good reason to exhibit at the trade show, you won’t want to be left out.
 It will also give you the opportunity to see what they are doing – how they are showcasing their products, what they are doing to attract clients, do they have any new product ranges.

 If they are taking their products or services in a new direction you can assess the results.
 If customers like what they are doing, you can consider taking the same route.
 Likewise, if it doesn’t prove popular you will have saved yourself the effort of doing it too.

 Being a trade show exhibitor gives you the opportunity to attend numerous industry-orientated presentations, seminars, and lectures taking place during the show.
 These talks, delivered by industry experts, can provide you with new insights that you might have otherwise missed.
 Learning about new ideas and trends in your industry is a good reason to exhibit as it will impact how your business operates in the future.
 If a particular speaker has made a good impression on you, why not introduce yourself and get more specific advice on how you can take your business to the next level?

 Trade shows are where many businesses choose to launch new products and innovations, being an exhibitor too will enable you to keep abreast of all that is going on in your industry.

 Exhibiting at a trade show is an excellent opportunity to expose your sales team to many different prospects in a short period.
 This reason to exhibit offers you a unique live marketing opportunity that allows you to try out new sales tricks and marketing strategies in a very responsive environment.
 If you want to test and optimise your lead generation strategy, you’ll find no better place than a trade show.
 Try several different sales pitches on prospects and you’ll quickly learn which ones work and which ones don’t, giving you guidance for future opportunities.